chaos-mesh/website/docs/upgrade-to-2.0.md

 To simplify the upgrade process, Chaos Mesh 2.0 provides the following upgrade tools:

-- `migrate.sh`: used to automatically export and upgrade the YAML files, upgrade CRD, import upgraded YAML files.
+- `migrate.sh`: used to automatically export and upgrade the YAML files, upgrade the CRD, and import the upgraded YAML files.
 - `schedule-migration`: used to update the earlier YAML files to the latest YAML files.

 To get the upgrade tools, it is recommended to clone the Chaos Mesh project to your local repository and then execute the command `make schedule-migration.tar.gz`.
 Or you can download the project from [https://mirrors.chaos-mesh.org/v2.0.0/schedule-migration.tar.gz](https://mirrors.chaos-mesh.org/v2.0.0/schedule-migration.tar.gz).
 After the `tar.gz` package is downloaded, execute the following command and you can get the above two upgrade tools: